 2. Author1: My interest in both worldview and in contributing to a new democratic South Africa meant that I started out from a transformative paradigm; I also started out as an English speaking university lecturer of European decent in a Zulu-speaking rural community.
 Everyone knew education could not go on in the same old way as it had under Apartheid.
 As a science teacher and researcher I asked “What is relevant science for your school curriculum / for your community?”
 The reply was (basically) “We are hungry.”
 I realised I was (maybe mistakenly) assuming my own research questions were relevant.
 As the research project progressed I teamed up with a farming NGO so that community needs could be explored alongside the research – which became more inclusive.
-It must be acknowledged that I struggled with my own inclusion: not speaking the language, sometimes being viewed with suspicion and being challenged.
+It must be acknowledged that I struggled with my own inclusion: not speakingisiZulu, sometimes being viewed with suspicion and being challenged.
 The research project did manage to engage participants from the whole community – but in varying and sometimes contested degrees: the Nkosi, iziNduna, two school principals, students, parents, Education Department advisors, community researchers, elders.
 Transformation required inclusion, openness and the negotiation of new ways of being together.
-The research report was written about through the story of people and place.
 Ethics was sometimes dealt with through story (drawing of precedents of the TRC); university ethics was challenged as participants found the notion of anonymity insulting.
 The data collection I described as ‘collaborative data creation’ as I and the community found relevant science topics together and tried to find meaning in the data together.
 The findings were presented by the science teacher and myself at an education conference, as well as to the community in a science festival, a drama, and finally in a pictorial research-story booklet in isiZulu.
 The central opening up of story provided a research thread that had the potential of making sense to all.